pytest-dev/pytest/doc/en/flaky.rst

 PYTEST_CURRENT_TEST
 ~~~~~~~~~~~~~~~~~~~

-:ref:`pytest current test env ref` may be useful for figuring out "which test got stuck".
+:ref:`pytest current test env` may be useful for figuring out "which test got stuck".

 Plugins